-- providing written notice of revocation to the Company's Secretary (at Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6, Attention: Secretary, Annual Meeting) by mail or by facsimile to +353 1 772-8001, which notice must be received by the Company Secretary before the commencement of the Annual Meeting; - signing and delivering a printed proxy card (in the form mailed to you or the form set forth in Section 184 of the Companies Act) relating to the same shares and bearing a later date, that is received by the Company by no later than 4:59 a.m., Irish Standard Time, on [•], 2022 (11:59 p.m., United States Eastern Daylight Time, on [•], 2022); - transmitting a subsequent vote over the Internet or submitting a subsequent proxy by telephone, by no later than 4:59 a.m., Irish Standard Time, on [•], 2022 (11:59 p.m., United States Eastern Daylight Time, on [•], 2022); or - attending the Annual Meeting and voting in person, although attendance at the Annual Meeting will not, by itself, revoke a previously submitted proxy unless you vote at the Annual Meeting or specifically request that your previously submitted proxy be revoked.
+- providing written notice of revocation to the Company's Secretary (at Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6, Attention: Secretary, Annual Meeting) by mail or by facsimile to +353 1 772-8001, which notice must be received by the Company Secretary before the commencement of the Annual Meeting; - signing and delivering a printed proxy card (in the form mailed to you or the form set forth in Section 184 of the Companies Act) relating to the same shares and bearing a later date, that is received by the Company before the commencement of the Annual Meeting; - transmitting a subsequent vote over the Internet or submitting a subsequent proxy by telephone before the commencement of the Annual Meeting; or - attending the Annual Meeting and voting in person, although attendance at the Annual Meeting will not, by itself, revoke a previously submitted proxy unless you vote at the Annual Meeting or specifically request that your previously submitted proxy be revoked.
 We are closely monitoring guidance issued by the HSE, the government of Ireland, the CDC and the WHO in respect of the COVID-19 pandemic and, as a result, we may impose additional procedures or limitations on meeting attendees, beyond those described herein.
 Changing your vote prior to the Annual Meeting is most easily accomplished if you submit your proxy via telephone or over the Internet, as your vote may then be changed by simply submitting a new vote via telephone or over the Internet.